 In 2D rockfall simulations, the analysis model was assisted by 3D rockfall simulation to derive predefined rockfall path.
-The commercial software RocFall (Rocscience, 2003) was used for the simulation and the program is based on a lumped mass approach with separate coefficients of normal and tangential restitutions.
+The commercial software RocFall (Rocscience Inc. 2003) was used for the simulation, and the program is based on a lumped mass approach with separate coefficients of normal and tangential restitutions.
 The coefficients of restitution used in the simulation are presented in Table 7.
-The normal coefficient of restitution (R_n) was calculated by the relation between Schmidt rebounds and R_n as mentioned in 2.1.
+The normal coefficient of restitution (R_n)

+Fig. 8 Relationships between a numbers of collisions, b arrival time and coefficient of restitution was calculated by the relation between Schmidt rebounds and R_n as mentioned in 2.1.
 To determine the tangential coefficient of restitution (R_t), four different R_t values were used for parametric analyses comparing the results of rock endpoints from the field data.
-The 2D analysis model defined by a section along a 3D rockfall trajectory is shown in Figure 4.
-This section was obtained by irregular cutting along the 3D simulation trajectory using the computer code 'Sirovision'.
+The 2D analysis model defined by a section along a 3D rockfall trajectory is shown in Fig. 4.
+This section was obtained by irregular cutting along the 3D simulation trajectory using the computer code 'Sirovision.'

 It is obvious from the result that the coefficient of tangential restitution controls the distance of rockfall endpoints from the slope.
-As shown in Figure 10, with the rise in R_t values, the mean values of the endpoints, which indicate most probable runout distances in the statistical simulations, increased from 4.4m to 8.6m.
+As shown in Fig. 10, with the rise in R_t values, the mean values of the endpoints, which indicate most probable run-out distances in the statistical simulations, increased from 4.4 to 8.6 m.
 In comparison with the measured distances in the field, the data distribution also suggests that proper R_t value can be determined between 0.7 and 0.8.